sl-comp/SL-COMP19/solvers/Asterix/SL-COMP19-Asterix.md

 for both editions.

-## References ##
+* References
-    - J. A. Navarro Perez and A. Rybalchenko.
+   * J. A. Navarro Perez and A. Rybalchenko.
 Separation Logic Modulo Theories.
 In Proc.
 APLAS’13, 2013.

-## Contact ##
+* Contact

-    - Juan Navarro Perez (at the time at University College London, UK, now at Google)
+   * Juan Navarro Pérez (at the time at University College London, UK, now at Google)
     <juannavarroperez@gmail.com>

-     - Andrey Rybalchenko (at the time at TU Munich, Germany, now at Microsoft Research Cambridge, UK)
+   * Andrey Rybalchenko (at the time at TU Munich, Germany, now at Microsoft Research Cambridge, UK)
      <rybal@microsoft.com>